Jump to main content

 A preceptor is an expert or specialist, such as a Registered Dietitian/Registered Dietitian Nutritionist, who provides guidance, practical experience and training to a Dietetic Intern.
 A preceptor should be someone involved with the field of nutrition and dietetics, who is in a position to guide a prospective dietetic intern experience in the internship at the local level (where you live).

-A Preceptor and Facility Form for each preceptor and facility MUST be completed and submitted with your application.
-A Preceptor can write a memorandum stating willingness to be Preceptor if currently working with our internship.
+A Preceptor and Facility Form for each preceptor and facility MUST be completed and submitted with your application, except for preceptors listed on the UNC Master Preceptor List.
+Preceptors on the UNC Master Preceptor List are not required to complete a Preceptor and Facility Form.
+Instead, a Preceptor can write a memorandum stating willingness to precept you.

 • What are the responsibilities of a preceptor?

-Evaluate every intern’s progress, model evidence-based practice and professional behavior, complete documentation during the rotation, provide assistance, set appropriate goals, and facilitate learning activities that support the required competencies, provide support/guidance/education.
-A preceptor must be able to fulfill the CRDs since they will be evaluating your progress and are responsible for you successfully completing the internship.
+Evaluate every intern’s progress, model evidence-based practice and professional behavior, complete documentation during the rotation, provide assistance, set appropriate goals, and facilitate learning activities that support the required competencies.

 • Who can be a preceptor?